Recommended Caching Plugins for Your WordPress Website

 - Search engines love fast loading websites.
 Faster websites do not just load fast, but also get a favorable rank with search engines.
 This, obviously, depends heavily on other metrics as well, such as the quality of your content and your SEO settings.
 But all other things being constant, a website that loads faster will get a better pagerank than a slower website.
 Google has confirmed that it takes pagespeed in consideration in ranking in its search engine result pages.
 Google uses page speed as a factor when determining where to rank your content in its search engine results pages.
 So, if you want greater search engine visibility and more traffic from sites like Google, you need to speed up your website.
 No matter the purpose of your website – whether it’s to promote products and services or simply build an audience – higher bounce rates, reduced conversion rates, and decreased search engine rankings hurt.

 - Reduced Conversion Rate.
 This is another very important reason to take caching seriously.
 You’re probably not operating quite on Amazon’s scale, but slow loading times are still costly.
-According to Kissmetrics, 40% of your visitors will lose patience and leave your site if your pages take more than three seconds to load.
 A single second of delay can reduce your conversions by 7%.
 Even if you’re not selling anything from your site, you probably have some goal in mind.
 Whether that goal is more email subscribers, more social shares, or just more page views and discussion, slow loading times will hurt your goal conversion rates.

 Now, how shoud caching be implemented on a WordPress website?
 The easiest way to do so is by means of plugins.
 There are several free and premium WordPress plugins out there that help you to enable caching on your website.
 We shall take a look at some of the recommended caching plugins below: